 2. Hair Masks

 Hair masks to treat frizzy hair contain hydrating ingredients.
 These are deep conditioning masks that have stronger ingredients and longer leave-on time.

 3. Hair Care Products

 Choose gentle shampoos to wash your hair.
 Even better, look for shampoos that suit your hair type.
 Avoid sulfate shampoos as they can damage your hair over time and cause frizziness.
 Look for shampoos with glycerin.
-Glycerin is a humectant that can attract moisture from the air and lock in your locks.
+Glycerin is a humectant that can attract moisture from the air and lock in your hair locks.

 Conditioner is an essential hair care ingredient.
 It adds a layer of protection to your hair and prevents frizz.